 Choosing the right foods will help us get the vitamins we need each day.
-Did you know that one Eggland’s Best egg has four times as much Vitamin D as ordinary eggs?
-Each EB egg contains 120 IU (international units) of Vitamin D, compared to just 28 IU in an ordinary egg.* The National Institutes of Health recommend that children and adults, both male and female, receive 600 IU of Vitamin D daily.* *
+Did you know that one Eggland's Best egg has 6x as much Vitamin D as ordinary eggs?
+Each EB egg contains 6 mcg (micrograms) of Vitamin D, compared to just 1 mcg in an ordinary egg.*

 Swapping out your ordinary eggs with EBs for your morning omelet with a glass of cold milk, and adding a tasty EB hard-cooked egg as an afternoon snack will put you on the right track to getting your daily dose of Vitamin D.

 *Based on third-party testing of ordinary eggs.